Best Materials Engineering colleges in the U.S. 2026

 Notre Dame, IN

-Washington University in St Louis offers 2 Materials Engineering degree programs.
-It's a large, private not-for-profit, four-year university in a large suburb.
-In 2020, 11 Materials Engineering students graduated with students earning 11 Master's degrees.
+University of Southern California offers 1 Materials Engineering degree programs.
+It's a very large, private not-for-profit, four-year university in a large city.
+In 2024, 20 Materials Engineering students graduated with students earning 20 Master's degrees.

 List of all Materials Engineering colleges in the U.S.